Andrettin/Wyrmsun/readme.txt

 * Pathfinding
 - Improved A* node insertion performance.

+* Scenarios
+- Reworked the Thunraz's Servant scenario.
+It is now called "The Gutasaga", and the overall objectives have been changed as well.

 * Units
 - Made it so the "Blackbeard", "Goldbeard", "Redbeard", "the Black" and "the Red" epithets can be generated for units with the respective hair colors.